rand-projects/fisb-decode/docs/source/document.rst

 Another optional, but useful, addition is to get location services working.
-Location services add longitude and latitude information to text based weather reports (METAR, TAF, WIND forecasts) and PIREPs.
+Location services add longitude and latitude information to text based weather reports (METAR, TAF, WIND forecasts),
+Special Use Airspace, and PIREPs.
 PIREPs are more difficult because it's often human input and the humans don't do very well at putting locations in the way they are supposed to.
 Also, PIREPs use bearings, and bearings are magnetic and locations are WGS84 (GPS) true coordinates.
 So you have to know the declination for each point.
 The FAA data we use doesn't always have this information.

-There are two distinct location databases: one for weather, and the other for PIREPs.
+There are three distinct location databases: one for weather, one for Special Use Airspace, and the other for
+PIREPs.

 Weather Locations